Weekend getaways from Kanchipuram

 Kanchipuram is considered one of the seven holiest town of its kind in the country.
 It is believed that a visit to this town bestows salvation.
 "City of 1000 temples", "Golden City of Temples", "The Temple Town" or Kanchi.
 Kanchipuram has many names to its credit and is one of the oldest city in South India.
 The Main land lies on the northern bank of the Holy River Vegavathi a tributary of River Palar.
 It is a sacred destination for Buddhists, Jains and Hindus too.
 It will be a festival sight throughout the year where temples celebrate one or other routine festivals.

 The statue of Gommateshvara Bahubali at Shravanabelagola is one of the most important tirthas (pilgrimage destinations) in Jainism, one that reached a peak in architectural and sculptural activity under the patronage of Western Ganga dynasty of Talakad.
+The name of this holy center is derived from the pond called ‘bili-gola’ (white pond) between two hills.
 A great festival is held in every 12 years, called as 'Maha Mastakabhishek'.
 That time the place is filled with devotees and you would experience the zeal.

 Puducherry, commonly known as Pondicherry, is one of the union territories of India, offering magnificent French flavors.
 The city boasts of tremendous scenic beauty, portrayed by mesmerizing and impressive beaches.
 The territory was a French colony in early times and was renamed from Pondicherry to Puducherry in 2006, which is a Tamil word meaning "New Village".
 It constitutes of four tiny unconnected districts.